Oyalmli/PpMp/README.md

 # PPMP
 Stack based, values end up on stack when computing.
-Values in the stack and memory are 64bit integers
+Values in the stack and memory are [BigInts](https://github.com/rgroshanrg/bigint)

 [Math](#math)
 [Pointers](#pointers)